 - 19-mile tour: arrive from 11:15 to 11:30 AM

 - 11-mile tour: arrive from 12:15 to 12:30 PM

 Where do I park?

 The Harbormaster requests that we do not park at the Town Wharf.
-We have to work with her so please respect that.
-There will be some parking at the Town Beach, adjacent to the starting area, to accommodate many riders.
-Overflow parking is available at the Center School lot at Barstow and Hammond Streets or in the lot on Railroad Avenue, north of Depot Street.
+Limited parking will be available for the first rides at the starting area.
+Additional parking is available at the Center School lot at Barstow and Hammond Streets or in the lot on Railroad Avenue, north of Depot Street.
 In the unlikely event those lots are full, you may also use the parking lot at the Bowlmor on Route 6.
 From these parking areas, you can easily walk or ride to the starting line and from the finish line.

 Do I need to wear a helmet?

-Yes, all riders MUST wear a helmet at all times when cycling.
+Yes, all riders MUST wear a helmet when cycling.
 And listen, it’s important for your safety that you can hear approaching vehicles and other riders–headphones will not be permitted.